 Do remember that you will also have to cover your costs of getting to and from Germany, plus meals other than breakfast.

-The pass gets you into every one of the hundreds of events that take place, and free travel on the regional transport network, BUT NOT including the journey to Wittenberg.
+The pass gets you into every one of the hundreds of events that take place, and free travel on the regional transport network.

 All this information is laid out on the German website here.